Lee So-dam

 Lee So-dam (/ko/; born 12 October 1994) is a South Korean former footballer who played as a midfielder.

 Club career

 Lee joined Incheon Hyundai Steel Red Angels before the start of the 2018 season.

-Lee joined Sky Blue FC on 5 January 2021 on a one-year contract with an option for a second year.
+Lee joined American club Sky Blue FC on 5 January 2021 on a one-year contract with an option for a second year.
 The club rebranded to NJ/NY Gotham FC during her tenure.
 On 4 December 2021, the club declined to exercise Lee's contract offer, releasing her.

 International goals

 Scores and results list South Korea's goal tally first.